directangular/str-api-docs/source/index.html.md

 print data['image_thumbnail'], data['pk']
 ```

-Create an item object by `POST`ing to `$API_BASE/items/` with an associated
+Create an item object by `POST`ing to `$API_BASE/items/`.

-itemchoice ID, size ID, image ID, as well as other optional item
-properties.
+Required:

+  - itemchoice ID
+  - size ID
+  - image ID

+Optional:

+  - price
+    - If not provided, minimum advertised price for the style (itemchoice)
+      will be used
+  - data
+    - JSON object of the form {'attributes': {'Key': 'Value', ...}}

 # Images